 Jose is a licensed insurance agent, not a tax advisor.
 Always consult a qualified CPA or tax attorney for guidance specific to your situation.

-Tip: Review your beneficiary designations any time you experience a major life event — marriage, divorce, birth of a child, or death of a named beneficiary.Not sure which life insurance product is right for your situation?
+Highly recommended add-on for any juvenile life policyNot sure which life insurance product is right for your situation?
 Jose will walk you through it at no cost.

 All Marketplace plans must cover the ten categories of Essential Health Benefits (including preventive care, prescription drugs, maternity, and mental health), and no plan can deny you coverage or charge you more due to a pre-existing condition.
 Depending on your household income, you may qualify for premium tax credits (subsidies) that significantly reduce your monthly cost.
 Working with an agent like Jose is free — agents are compensated by the carriers, not by you.